vibetrace/prestashop/README.md

 Prestashop is one of th largest ecommerce platforms used around the world to build online stores.
 Their solution is built on PHP and accepts to extend functionality using plugins.

+Easy to install, this plugin allows to start using Vibetrace within 10 minutes after adding it to your Prestashop store!

 [Read More on Prestashop](https://prestashop.com)

 Prestashop integration